Irish loan funds: Early years (1720–1822)

 Jonathan Swift (1667–1745) may be credited with starting the loan fund system when he created a small fund with £500 of capital for use by poor but creditworthy people who had projects that promised high return on investment but who lacked collateral.

 The small loans were made to "poor industrious tradesmen" for reproductive purposes: the seed money would multiply.
 Swift required borrowers to present a guarantee from two neighbors, "for it was a maxim with him, that any one known by his neighbours to be an honest, sober and industrious man, would readily find such security; while the idle and dissolute would be this means be excluded".

 Many similar loan funds were created in the ensuing decades by local volunteer societies.

 Thus the Dublin Musical Society was incorporated in 1756 to make loans "upon the same system as Dean Swift".

 The loans were seen as a low-cost form of relief from poverty.

-An act of 1778 let the Musical Society appoint persons in other towns "to receive contributions, and to lend out such sum or sums of money interest free" to "indigent and industrious manufacturers."
-The Act said, "industrious tradesmen ... are often incapable of earning to themselves a livelihood for want of money to buy materials and other necessaries for carrying on their respective trades; whereby several of that useful class of men have perished, and their families reduced to beggary and become a burthen to the publick."
+An act of 1778, the Charitable Musical Society Act 1777 (17 & 18 Geo.
+3. c.
+12 (I)), let the Musical Society appoint persons in other towns "to receive contributions, and to lend out such sum or sums of money interest free" to "indigent and industrious manufacturers."
+The act said, "industrious tradesmen ... are often incapable of earning to themselves a livelihood for want of money to buy materials and other necessaries for carrying on their respective trades; whereby several of that useful class of men have perished, and their families reduced to beggary and become a burthen to the publick."